Treated unfairly at work? Here’s how to show your employer you mean business

 Write down the date and time of the meeting, and who attended.
 There’s no set format for doing this, as long as the notes are clear and legible.

-Action: follow up by email
+Follow up by email

-Action: keep your records organised
+Keep your records organised

-Step 3: show them how to make it right
+Step 3: Show them how to make it right

 Let your employer know how they can make this right.
-There’s no one solution here – some people want a settlement to give them closure and financial security, others want their old job back, and others want the validation of an Employment Tribunal judgment that sets out what their employer has done wrong.
+There’s no one solution here – some people want a settlement to give them closure and financial security, others want their old job back, and others want the validation of an Employment Tribunal judgement that sets out what their employer has done wrong.
 Here’s how to work through it:

-Action: think about what you want
+Figure out what you want

 Have a think about what outcome you really want.
 For example, if you’re at the grievance stage, you might want to ask your employer to investigate the behaviour of a co-worker to decide whether to take disciplinary action.
 Alternatively, you might want something quite straightforward such as a formal apology from the co-worker.
-You might find it helpful to read our article about what you can ask for when you raise a grievance.

 If you want a settlement, think about what terms you would like.
 For example, how much would you be prepared to settle for, and why?
 For example, does this cover a certain number of months’ lost wages, or a potential award for injury to feelings?
 Do you want any non-financial terms, like an agreed reference, or keeping your company phone?

-If you’re taking the case to Tribunal, look at previous decisions and think about what outcome you might get.
+If you’re taking the case to the Employment Tribunal, look at previous decisions and think about what outcome you might get.
 What are your chances of winning the case?
 What do you think the Tribunal could award you in terms of compensation or other outcomes?
 Also, how do you feel about the fact that if you go to a Final Hearing, the decision will be published online?

-Action: do your research
+Do your research

 It can be hard to know what you want without knowing all of the options open to you.
-Use the ‘Goal’ page on the Valla platform to research and note down your goals.

 If you can, try to get some legal advice on what you might be able to get as an outcome in your case.
 Getting legal advice at an early stage could help to put you on the right track.
 Citizens Advice can also help with this, as well as ACAS’s helpline

-Action: tell your employer
+Tell your employer

 Once you know what you want, communicate this with your employer.
 For example:

-Step 4: show them you’re prepared to make a claim
+Step 4: Show them you’re prepared to make a claim

 If you’ve got to the stage where you think it might be necessary to make a claim in the Employment Tribunal, then you should make this clear to your employer.

 Perhaps you’ve tried starting your employer’s internal procedures, like a grievance procedure or disciplinary procedure, but you haven’t got the outcome you wanted.
 Or perhaps you’re in the middle of going through an internal process, but it’s taking a while and you don’t want to run out of time to make a Tribunal claim.
-Read our article on timescales here.

 Whatever your situation, if you’ve got this far then you need to show your employer you’re really prepared to make a claim.
 If your employer knows that you are at the stage of actually thinking about claiming, then this is likely to make them concerned about what will happen next.
 A lot of employers use lawyers to defend Employment Tribunal claims, and so if your employer is facing the prospect of racking up legal fees in the near future, they might be more amenable to giving you the result that you want - whether that’s a fair settlement, an improved working environment, or something else.

-You might find it useful to file a data subject access request (often called a “DSAR” or just a “SAR” or “subject access request”).
+You might find it useful to file a Data Subject Access Request (often called a “DSAR” or just a “SAR” or “subject access request”).
 Making a DSAR request is a way of asking your employer for copies of your personal data that they hold, including conversations and emails about you.
 This could be useful if there is specific information that you want from your employer that you think is relevant to your complaint.

-This is especially relevant if you’ve been kicked out of the company’s systems and you no longer have access to your emails or other company documents.
+This is especially relevant if you’ve been kicked out of company systems and you no longer have access to your emails or other company documents.
 When your employer gets a request for a DSAR, they will realise that you know your rights and that you want to take action to do something about it.

 If you are trying to mend the relationship with your employer, then be wary of hitting them with a DSAR request, and the timing of doing so.

-If you’re interested in trying to settle your potential claim before making a claim to the Employment Tribunal, you might want to consider sending a without prejudice letter.
+If you’re interested in trying to settle your potential claim before making a claim to the Employment Tribunal, you might want to consider sending a Without Prejudice Letter.

 This can be a really effective way of getting a settlement.
 It basically means writing to your employer setting out what has happened to you and offering not to make a claim against them if they agree to settle the matter.